 “Do not go where the path may lead, go instead where there is no path and leave a trail." -- Ralph Waldo Emerson

-Kelly Ragle has over twelve years of experience in project management, IT and operations in the consulting and tech industries.
+Kelly Sandstrom has over twelve years of experience in project management, IT and operations in the consulting and tech industries.
 She graduated from Indiana University Bloomington Kelley School of Business with a Bachelors degree in Computer Information Systems, Business Process Management and Operations Management; and a minor in Math.

 Kelly currently holds the Project Management Institute Project Management Professional (PMP) certification as well as the Certified Associate in Project Management (CAPM), and the CompTIA Project+.